Reviewed by: HU Medical Review Board | Reviewed April 2022 | Last updated: August 2022

 How do natural remedies work?

-As with many treatments, researchers and doctors don’t always know how natural remedies work.
+As with many treatments, researchers and doctors don’t always know how natural remedies work, and each natural remedy has its own probable method of action.
 Many contain numerous different compounds are thought to ease migraine symptoms or sometimes prevent migraine attacks.

 - The person